codebude/QRCoder/QRCoder/Assets/nuget-readme.md

 ## Help & Issues

-If you think you have a bug or have new ideas/feature requests, then feel free to open a new issues: https://github.com/codebude/QRCoder/issues
+If you think you have found a bug or have new ideas or feature requests, then feel free to open a new issue: https://github.com/codebude/QRCoder/issues

 In case you have a question about using the library (and couldn't find an answer in our wiki), feel free to open a new question/discussion: https://github.com/codebude/QRCoder/discussions